jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 date: '2020-01-28'
 ---

 It was just a regular Saturday.
-My husband went to Builder’s Warehouse, a pretty standard outing for young home owners.
+My husband "went to Builder’s Warehouse", a pretty standard outing for young home owners on a Saturday morning.
 When he came home, he asked me if it was okay if we spent a little extra money that month and subsequently presented me with a big blue dog collar and leash.
 There may have been tears.

 That afternoon we went to a dog shelter in the Northern Suburbs of Cape Town, [Bella’s Guardian Angles](https://www.facebook.com/bellasguardianangels/), where we met a little guy now known as Wilco and he's not so little!
 Two years later and I’m still waiting for my heart to stop expanding.